khanhbq2k/Pluviophile/README.md

 7. Open localhost:80/Pluviophile and enjoy!

 Live demo: http://pluviophile.eastasia.cloudapp.azure.com/ <br/>
-(The link above may not work properly due to financial shortage, i only got $100 for my edu account)
+(The link above may not work properly due to financial shortage, i only got $100 free for my edu account)